princepratik32/youtube_migration/README.md

 - `python3.12 playlist_migration.py <spotify_token> <youtube_token> <spotify_playlist> <youtube_playlist>`.
 It would ask you to select a YouTube search result for each song of the playlist.
 Just type the number and hit enter.
 If you want to select the first one, skip entering a number, just hit enter. 😎

 **Important note:** Google restricts API key usage unless you pay them or get increased quota.
 It's 10,000 points per day, and WRITE action takes 50 points, so you can add up to 200 songs to your playlists like this per day.

+If you want to use `playlist_migration_cookie.py` script, log into YouTube music on the browser, hit F12 to open developser console and look for POST calls that has Authorization and Cookie request headers.
+There should be some `https://music.youtube.com/youtubei/v1/player/heartbeat` calls, too.
+Take Cookie and Authorization strings and use that for this script.